Stream trout lakes

 Lake trout lakes

 Minnesota is one of only a few states in the U.S. with naturally reproducing lake trout populations.
-And Minnesota, with 99, is second only to Maine in the number of lake trout lakes.
+And Minnesota, with 116, is second only to Alaska in the number of lake trout lakes.

 Stocking: Lake trout eggs are hatched and reared in DNR hatcheries.
 Each year, roughly 100,000 fingerling (6-inch) and 380,000 yearling (8-inch) lake trout are stocked in inland lakes.
 Improvements in hatchery technology over the past few decades has increased the survival of reared and stocked fish, allowed the DNR to raise larger fish for stocking, and more than doubled egg production.
 Research scientists have conducted studies to determine the best native strains of lake trout to use for stocking to ensure the genetic health of populations.